braccinocorto/MLZoomcamp/__Capstone_Project/README.md

 ![algoritmicplaylists](./img/algo_playlist.jpg "Algoritmic Playlists")

 Editorial playlist are the most sought after, as these are human-edited (by people working for Spotify) and are public playlist with large following.
-These are well featured on the homepage(s) of the users. nd are not-user tailored.
+These are well featured on the homepage(s) of the users and are not-user tailored.
 Kinda the new radio.
 These are the objective of our study.

 ![editorialplaylists](./img/editorial_playlist.jpg "Editorial Playlists")

 User's Playlist are made by users for themselves and/or other like-minded users that can find them searching keywords.
 The audience is quite limited (except for play listing houses - now property of the majors [aka Filtrr, Digster, Topsify ] .
 These are potentially interesting fo our use case.
 Unfortunately due to interest conflict, it will probably never be featured in these playlist unless you're signed to a major or one of their subsidiaries or controlled labels.
+The model we develop and its results could be used for this kind of playlists.
+When a playlist manager (outside of Spotify) has to decide which of its playlists best fit for the song to add, s/he could use the tool to help in the choice.

 ![usersplaylists](./img/users_playlist.jpg "User Playlists")

+[the above images come from "Spotify for Artists", a tool that shows in which playlists the artist' repertoire is being streamed.]

 ## What we're trying to achieve.